-A Root CA Certificate SHOULD NOT contain the certificate Policies extension.
+A Root CA Certificate SHOULD NOT contain the certificatePolicies extension.

-7.1.6.3.
-Subordinate CA Certificates
+7.1.6.3 Subordinate CA Certificates

-A Certificate issued after the Effective Date to a Subordinate CA that is not an Affiliate of the Issuing CA:
+A Certificate issued to a Subordinate CA that is not an Affiliate of the Issuing CA:

-- 1. MUST include one or more explicit policy identifiers that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers defined by the CA in its Certificate Policy and/or Certification Practice Statement) and - 2.
-MUST NOT contain the "anyPolicy" identifier (2.5.29.32.0).
+- 1. MUST include one or more explicit policy identifiers that indicates the Subordinate CA's adherence to and compliance with these Requirements (i.e. either the CA/Browser Forum reserved identifiers or identifiers documented by the CA in its Certificate Policy and/or Certification Practice Statement) and - 2.
+MUST NOT contain the anyPolicy identifier (2.5.29.32.0).

-A Certificate issued after the Effective Date to a Subordinate CA that is an affiliate of the Issuing CA:
+A Certificate issued to a Subordinate CA that is an affiliate of the Issuing CA:

-- 1. MAY include the CA/Browser Forum reserved identifiers or an identifier defined by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Subordinate CA's compliance with these Requirements and - 2.
-MAY contain the "anyPolicy" identifier (2.5.29.32.0) in place of an explicit policy identifier.
+- 1. MAY include the CA/Browser Forum reserved identifiers or an identifier documented by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Subordinate CA's compliance with these Requirements and - 2.
+MAY contain the anyPolicy identifier (2.5.29.32.0) in place of an explicit policy identifier.